Thursday, 14 November 2024

 That this bill be now read a second time.

 Brad ROWSWELL (Sandringham) (15:23): I rise to address the government’s State Taxation Further Amendment Bill 2024.
 I note the time of the day, being 3:23 in the afternoon on the Thursday of a sitting week, the last sitting day of this sitting week.
 We have just over an hour and a half to go before the government’s guillotine kicks in, where, as ordinarily we would, we will vote on the government bills for this week.
-I also note that from an opposition perspective there are 12 very keen colleagues of mine who wish to speak on this bill, and because this bill is a state taxation amendment bill and because this government knows that matters of the economy or matters of taxation really, fair dinkum do not favour them, whenever these topics are spoken of they leave it until the very last minute of the very last sitting day on the second-last sitting week of the year to bring them on.
+I also note that from an opposition perspective there are 12 very keen colleagues of mine who wish to speak on this bill and, because this bill is a state taxation amendment bill and because the government know that matters of the economy or matters of taxation really, fair dinkum do not favour them, whenever these topics are spoken of they leave it until the very last minute of the very last sitting day on the second-last sitting week of the year to bring them on.

-Now, I fully intend to contribute for the next 28 minutes and 55 seconds.
+I fully intend to contribute for the next 28 minutes and 55 seconds.
 Following that, my colleague the Leader of the Nationals will, then we will probably get the member for Bulleen.
 I hasten to add that the member for Eildon, the member for Gippsland South, the member for South-West Coast, the member for Kew, the member for Ovens Valley, the member for Narracan, the member for Warrandyte, the member for Mildura and the member for Morwell will not have the opportunity to contribute because of the way this government has chosen to manage its government business program.
+It is just not right that just because matters of the economy and matters of taxation are a bit of a sore point for this government and just because they choose to manage their government business program in such a way that it actually limits debate and the time for debate on this important bill before the house today, a number of my colleagues miss out on the opportunity to speak.
+That is just not right; it is just not fair.
+But over the last 10 years –

 Brad ROWSWELL: Acting Speaker, the member for Bentleigh is not in his place; he is being very disorderly at the minute.